-Yesterday, we performed for Pakistani refugees staying at the borders of Italy and Slovenia.
+We perform for Pakistani refugees staying at the borders of Italy and Slovenia.
 They don’t know what will happen to them, whether they’ll be deported or able to stay.
 Some have been waiting for two years now and they still don’t know!

 In the afternoon we cross the border, just like that.
 We go from Italy to Slovenia and perform in Ljubljana for Roma, Serbian, Bosnian and Iraqi refugees.
 We encounter border control on the train and I’m the only one asked to empty my bag so they can search it…and search me.
 They need to make sure I’m not a threat.